Fast symmetric factorization of hierarchical matrices with applications: Introduction

 The paper is organized as follows: Section~\ref{section_symfactor_lowrank} contains the key idea behind the algorithm discussed in this paper: a fast, symmetric factorization for low-rank updates to the identity.
 Section~\ref{section_hierarchical} extends the formula of Section~\ref{section_symfactor_lowrank} to a nested product of block low-rank updates to the identity.
 The details of the compatibility of this structure with HODLR matrices is discussed.
-Section~\ref{section_numerical} contains numerical results, accuracy and complexity scaling, of applying the factorization algorithms to matrices relevant to problems in statistics, interpolation and hydrodynamics.
+Section~\ref{section_numerical} contains numerical results (accuracy and complexity scaling) of applying the factorization algorithms to matrices relevant to problems in statistics, interpolation and hydrodynamics.
 Section~\ref{section_conclusion} summarizes the previous results and discusses further extensions and areas of ongoing research.
+The algorithm discussed in this article has been implemented in C++ (parallelized using OpenMP) and the implementation is made available at \url{https://gitlab.com/SAFRAN/HODLR}.